-Partner and family law attorney, Kelly McPherson, advocates for her clients in cases in all areas of family law, to include contested divorces, child custody cases, and cases involving complex issues such as military divorce, relocation, custody cases involving domestic violence, alienation, same-sex marriage, and common law marriage.
-Kelly also represents clients seeking protection orders who are victims of domestic abuse.
+Partner and family law attorney, Kelly McPherson, advocates for her clients in cases in all areas of family law, to include contested divorcesand legal separations, child custody cases, common law marriage cases, and cases involving complex issues such as military divorce, relocation, domestic violence, alienation, religious abuse, same-sex marriage, and artificial reproduction.
+Kelly also represents clients that are seeking protection orders, and defends clients who are contesting protection orders.

 After serving in AFOSI as a Special Agent, Kelly served as an Assistant Professor of Philosophy at her alma mater, the United States Air Force Academy.
 While working as a professor, Kelly taught cadets moral philosophy and professional ethics.
 Additionally, she served as mentor for cadets on conduct probations, served as a commanding officer during basic training, and published a widely-circulated pre-repeal article on the inconsistencies of the Don’t Ask, Don’t Tell policy.

-In her free time, Kelly enjoys spending time with her family, running, playing soccer, and reading.
+In what little free time she has, Kelly enjoys spending time with her family, cooking, running, playing soccer, and reading.